 But one-off sermons or addresses may not be effective unless tied into an ongoing programme of thinking about God’s gifts to us and how we use them!
 We encourage parishes to have an annual planned giving review, so that this is looked at regularly as a normal part of the life of your parish.
 The use of money within any church must be linked to vision and mission (the what and why we do what we do).

-These pages will explore issues and provide sign posts to resources and further guidance.
-The national Parish Resources website provides more guidance.
+These pages offer guidance and signpost to further resources.
+The national Parish Resources website provides additional guidance.

 To assist parishes, we have a Giving and Funding Adviser, Gary Watson, supported by a PA, Sue Whitehead and a team of Honorary Advisers.
 We are recruiting for a Church Buildings Adviser.
 These posts form part of the Discipleship Team.